-We stayed the night in the one and only half-way decent hotel in Podgorico and in the morning wandered, caravan on tow, round various streets, none of which had any signs but all of which we were told led to the border in to Albania.
-It took some minutes to locate what was apparently a border.
+And so after breakfast we wandered, caravan on tow, round various streets, none of which had any signs but all of which we were told led to the border in to Albania.
+We went round in several circles.
+It took some time to locate what was apparently a border; nobody spoke English, French, Spanish or Zulu, and my limited German had trouble getting information out of people we asked – not least because they couldn’t speak German either.
+The border, at first glance, seemed to be a derelict gateway in to a dertelict farm.
+Closer inspection revealed some armed guards playing cards in a small hut.
 They didn’t want to see our passports and didn’t notice the massive dog in the back.

-We travelled down, passing through extremely poor areas, as far as Durres where we stopped for lunch.
+We travelled south as far as Durres where we stopped for lunch.
+We had seen a programme on the TV about Durres and, sure enough, it was several notches better than any of the towns we had passed through.
+We parked on the sea front.
 George was desperate to get out of the car and in no time we were surrounded by a crowd of boys, all open-mouthed in astonishment at our huge dog.
 One or two could speak a little English.

 “What is?” asked one.

 “Big dog,” he said.

 I made us sardine sandwiches in the caravan and, while Bruce lay down to rest his eye and his Meniere’s, I found a lorry driver who could speak some German.
 After a few guten tag and handshaking, I asked him if the road through the mountains in to Greece was passable in view of the size of our rig.